Teaching Support Resources

 In line with the HKU’s T&L strategy, teachers should strongly consider CiC badging of their courses.
 For more information on C-I badging, visit the CiC website or contact Michelle Raquel.

-Integrating the United Nations Sustainable Development Goals (UN SDG) into your course and teaching them to your students can empower them to become advocates of a more sustainable future and step up as global actors.
+Integrating the United Nations Sustainable Development Goals (UN SDG) into your course and teaching them to your students can help to connect course content more tangibly to real world challenges.
+This can empower students to become advocates of a more sustainable future and step up as global actors.
+Common Core also has funding through the Leadership and Impact Awards of up to $5,000 per student to support students-led or initiated project with real impact.

 You can badge your course as a UN SDG course through the Student Information System (SIS) and by emailing the Common Core Office.